What is QA Testing and What Are its Benefits?

 Modern automation QA testing beats manual QA testing in many instances for the following reasons:

 - It saves time – this is obvious, but the time saved by not needing to write extensive testing scripts can be significant.

-What is more, any test scripts that are written using the automation tools can be reused, saving time in the future.
+What is more, any test scripts that using the automation tools can, saving time in the future.

-- Tests can be run 24/7, ensuring thorough checking and efficient use of time with no fatigue.
+- Tests can run 24/7, ensuring thorough checking and efficient use of time with no fatigue.

 - They allow you to test during development, which previously might have taken too much time.

-Testing during development allows bugs to be dealt with as the product is built, creating shorter product development cycles.
+Testing during development allows bugs to dealt with as the product built, creating shorter product development cycles.